 Backpacking accounts are, well, mostly about backpacking.

 A considerable part of this story invokes Ms. Strayed’s life before the hike, which focused on her mother’s premature death from cancer, failed marriage, divorce, sexual encounters, and heroin addiction, in non-sequential and revolving order.
 The book is a series of illustrations of what can simply be described as a woeful lack of common sense in a woman who is vastly superior at writing than she is at generating practical decisions.
-Ms. Strayed had changed her name to suit her style, but may Wanda Wild might have been a better fit for her.
+Ms. Strayed had changed her name to suit her style, but maybe Wanda Wild might have been a better fit for her.

 The reader is advised to keep several historical aspects in mind.
 First and foremost is the fact that Ms. Strayed was hiking seventeen years ago, a time that was pre-iPhone, and pre-Facebook, when information about the PCT was limited and difficult to locate.
 Also, few people had completed the PCT, so there weren’t many folks to lead the way.
 The ultralight backpacking revolution had not yet taken hold, as Ray Jardine’s Beyond Backpacking had it’s initial release in 1993, and was just gathering momentum at that time.
-In it, Jardine’s throws out just about every commandment from the Hiker’s Catechism as he pares his own pack down to a seven pound load and launches a new way of doing things.
+In it, Jardine’s throws out just about every commandment from the hiker’s Catechism as he pares his own pack down to a seven pound load and launches a new way of walking.

-“Wild” takes some 50 pages to get to the first hiking parts when Ms. Strayed attempts to lift an 8 pound backpack that contains 14 days of food (28 pounds) and two gallons of water (16 pounds).
+“Wild” takes some 50 pages to get to the first hiking parts when Ms. Strayed attempts to lift an 8 pound backpack containing 14 days of food (28 pounds) and two gallons of water (16 pounds).
 That’s 52 pounds, before the saw, binoculars, folding chair, camera flash, multiple books, deodorant, and roll of condoms is stuffed in there.
 Add the clothes..
 Got to be 70-80 pounds on her back!

 Ms. Strayed shares with us periodic reports of her very own and inevitable blisters (upon blisters), pain centers, bleeding and bruised body parts, in intimate detail, as she moves, mostly alone, through a footpath that advances her toward her graduation from a school of some very hard knocks.

 I found the book overburdened by the background story of Ms. Strayed train wreck of a life.
 Make no mistake, the book is brutally direct, Strayed’s observations are fresh and often funny, and she is an accomplished writer.
-Strayed’s description of the sanctity and solace of her evening retreats into her tent are among the best I’ve every seen conveyed in print.
+IN fact, Strayed’s description of the sanctity and solace of her evening retreats into her tent are among the best I’ve every seen conveyed in print.

 I trust she learned how to avoid bleeding from her shoulders to her toes so that her next backpacking trips would be easier.